Visalia Trauma and Emergency Services

 F.A.S.T. track process

 As a patient comes into the Emergency Department (ED) they will be greeted, quickly registered and assessed.
-The patient will be taken back to the triage area where their medical team will decide their plan of care.
+The patient will be taken back to the triage area where their medical team will decide their plan of emergency care.
 For non-English speaking patients Medical Interpreters are available.

 In the triage area the care process will begin.
 Blood tests, x-rays, etc. will be ordered if needed and the patient will be placed in a treatment chair in the ED hallway unless it is determined that a bed is needed.
 After test results are back, the physician will determine if the patient can go home or will be admitted for further care.

-Kaweah Delta’s Level III Trauma Center opened in 2009 with the goal of improving the medical care of patients with critical and/or multi-system injuries.
-Since that time the center has greatly expanded its size and scope of services.
+Kaweah Delta’s Level III Trauma Center in Visalia opened in 2009 with the goal of improving the medical care of patients with critical and/or multi-system injuries.
+Since that time the center has greatly expanded its size and scope of emergency services.
 Patient care is a coordinated effort between surgery, nursing and ancillary services, and we strive to deliver it efficiently and seamlessly, using the more current knowledge, in our effort to save lives.

 A newly-constructed helipad began operation in the summer of 2013 to facilitate transfers to and from Kaweah Delta, ensuring the most expedient and appropriate care to trauma victims.
 “Installation of a helipad at Kaweah Delta will have far reaching effects on the residents of the region,” said Kaweah Delta Director of Trauma, Dr. Nicole Meissner.
 “It will enable residents to have access to medical care faster than ever before.
 Treatment in the first hour has a significant impact on survival, especially when it comes to trauma.
 Because of this, the helipad will make our community safer for everyone”.